snowkidind/sovcube.run/scripts/readme.md

   Initially, this was an issue for me because I was unaware of future utility of the project outside of the fund.
 But after a discussion, I now understand that the deposits stay in the normal user balance and also serve a future purpose which is part of a pending governance contract, which will base its priorities dependent on whom is involved with this contract.

-  This will require a post-rewards set of tests to ensure continuous operation after the rewards period.

   > Without this guard, eventually the rewards contract, maintiaining its internal balance via balanceRegularAccount[address(this)] would underflow causing the transaction to fail.
 In the current use case this is not an issue but, by convention, the use of hard coded amounts (300k) should be made into a constructor variable.

   In the case a deposit exceeds the available tokens for rewards, the contract should accept the deposit and pay whatever remaining rewards are available, allocating the remaining rewards to that deposit, ensuring balances are